Skip to main content

 C. Coverage

-1. Clinical benefits: Table mapping 7 benefits → studies → subjects → sufficiency conclusion
+1. Clinical benefits: Table mapping 3 benefits (7GH, 5RB, 3KX) with sub-criteria → studies → subjects → sufficiency conclusion

 2. Indications: Justify coverage through the uniform algorithm architecture argument — the device processes all skin images through the same pipeline; condition-specific performance is validated for the highest-risk conditions (melanoma, malignant lesions) and representative chronic conditions; full ICD-11 coverage is monitored through PMCF